networktocode/ntc-ansible/README.md

-# Multi-Vendor Ansible Modules for Network Automation
+# Ansible Modules for Network Automation
 ### *And even get structured data back from CLI devices!*

 ---